jbrzusto/fleetsie/README.md

 ```

 - decompresses the image using xz and writes it to file OSNAME.img in the current directory
-- mounts all partitions in the image, as for the mount command below
+- mounts all partitions in the image, as is done by the `fleetsie mount` command below

 ```sh
   fleetsie mount OSNAME.img